Hur-ul-Nisa Begum: Death

 On 21 May 1616, Hur fell ill with smallpox and on 5 June, "the bird of her spirit took wing from this eternal cage and flew to the gardens of Paradise."

-Jahangir, who was deeply attached to her, was very much grieved at the death of this grandchild that he could not bring himself to note down her death and had requested Mirza Ghiyas Beg to do so.
+Jahangir, who was deeply attached to her, was so very much grieved at the death of this grandchild that he could not bring himself to note down her death and had requested Mirza Ghiyas Beg to do so.
 Jahangir did not receive servants on the first two days after her death and ordered her room to be walled up.
-On the third day, unable to bear the grief anymore, went to the house of Prince Khurram and stayed there for several days.
+On the third day, unable to bear the grief anymore, he went to the house of Prince Khurram and stayed there for several days.
 While on his way to the Prince's house, the Emperor broke down several times at the thought of the "heavenly child".
-He then went to the house of Asaf Khan IV to keep himself occupied.
+He then went to the house of Asaf Khan IV, the departed child's maternal grandfather, to keep himself occupied.
 Yet, for as long as he stayed in Ajmer, he broke down at every familiar thing.

-Since the child passed away on Wednesday, Jahangir ordered the day to be called "Gumshamba" or "day of loss".
+Since the child died on a Wednesday, Jahangir ordered the day to be called "Gumshamba" or "day of loss".

 She was buried near the grave of Mu'in al-Din Chishti at Ajmer.